thecodexhub/flutter-interview-questions/README.md

 # Flutter Interview Questions

-This repository is about common Flutter interview questions and their answers.
+This repository contains common Flutter interview questions and their answers.

 ***🚀 If you find this repository useful, kindly give it a star ⭐***